 GIANT CANE GRASS

-Growing in tall canes with long slender leaves, this is a plant that looks very much like bamboo.
+Growing in tall canes with long slender leaves, this plant looks very much like bamboo to the untrained eye.
 Arundo donax actually comes from the Mediterranean and has become quite invasive in North America, especially along river beds and waterways.
 Arundo grass, as it’s also known, has a similar growth habit to the native species of bamboo in the American southeast, especially Arundinaria gigantea.

 While the shape and growth habit of Arundo cane does resemble certain types of bamboo, there are distinct differences.
 Both are perennial grasses, but Arundo actually looks more like corn.
 As you can see in the picture, the leaves of giant cane line the entire culm, which grows in one straight shoot without lateral branching.
 And if you try building anything with these canes, you’ll discover they are very flexible, not nearly as sturdy as bamboo.